Evaluations

 The founders of the Avalanche created a mission to provide an opportunity for young females to play competitive or recreational ice hockey in a safe and enjoyable environment.
 The evaluation process and policy is the foundation of this mission.

-Evaluations involve observing hockey players in action on the ice and ranking the players’ hockey skills compared to a group of her peers.
-This process helps the Association group the hockey player in the most appropriate level of competition (the team) she will play on during the year.
+Evaluations involve observing hockey players in action on the ice and ranking the players’ hockey skills compared to a group of their peers.
+This process helps the Association group the hockey players in the most appropriate level of competition for the season ahead.

 The Goals of the Evaluation Process

-• To place all players at an appropriate level so they may have a fun and rewarding experience during the hockey season.
+- To place all players on teams most closely aligned with their current skills and development objectives, so they can have a fun and rewarding experience during the hockey season.

 What Level Should a Player Try Out For?

-The A level teams at the U13-U18 levels and the U11 C1 team are our “rep” level teams.
-These teams are competitive and will participate in their respective Tier 1 division during the season as well as in several tournaments.
+The A level teams are our “rep” level teams.
+These teams are competitive and will participate in the top tiers of their age division during the season, as well as in several tournaments.
 The U18 A, U15 A and U13 A teams work towards qualifying for the Provincial Championships at the end of the season.
-There is no Provincial Championship at the U11 level.
+(There is no Provincial Championship at the U11 level.)

-Players on A teams and the U11 C1 team must demonstrate advanced playing abilities and skills, a desire to excel, a strong commitment to developing as a player and as part of a team, and a competitive spirit while having fun playing.
+Players on A teams must demonstrate advanced playing abilities and skills, a desire to excel, a strong commitment to developing as a player and as part of a team, and a competitive spirit while having fun playing.
 Players should expect to practice at least eight times per month on average and also participate in additional on and off ice training, conditioning, and development initiatives.

-The time commitment required of A level players and U11 C1 players is much greater than for players on teams at other levels.
-A level and U11 C1 players are expected to have close to full participation for all team practices, games, and functions during the season that runs from September to late March.
-Full disclosure of any external conflicts that may potentially limit a player’s ability to fully participate must be made on the Disclosure Document submitted prior to the first evaluation.
+The time commitment required of A level players is much greater than for players on teams at other levels.
+A level players are expected to have close to full participation for all team practices, games, and functions during the season that runs from September to late March.
+Full disclosure of any external conflicts that may potentially limit a player’s ability to fully participate must be made on the Disclosure Document submitted as part of the evaluation registration process.
 A player who cannot make the required time commitment, regardless of her abilities and skills, should not expect to take away a spot on the team from another player and may have to move to a lower level team.

 What to Expect and What is Expected During Evaluations

-At check-in, each player will receive a jersey and number.
-Evaluators refer to the jersey colour and/or number to rank players.
-Players should not switch their assigned jerseys with other players unless requested by evaluators, should not tuck in their jersey and should make sure that their hair does not cover up the jersey number.
+At check-in, each player will receive a pinnie with a number.
+Evaluators refer to the pinnie colour and/or number to rank players.
+Players should not switch their assigned pinnie with other players unless requested by evaluators, should not tuck in their pinnies and should make sure that their hair does not cover up the number.
 Goaltenders are asked to wear their number in the front.
 Jerseys must be returned after each evaluation session.

 Generally, the first evaluation session will involve primarily skills and drills, and the second and third sessions may incorporate game situations and/or scrimmages.
 It may be necessary to release players from evaluations in order to limit numbers or balance the level of players during the evaluation scrimmage games.